Smile Down the Runway: Others

 Mai is Toh's adoptive guardian, officially known as his "grandmother", and the CEO of the popular brand Aphro I Dite.
 She is considered to be one of the top designers in the world and is highly respected by many people.
-She is a strict yet fair and friendly person with an eye for talent, having high hopes of Toh and recognizing Ikuto's talent enough to promote him to chief designer of "Aphro I Dite novice", one of the branches of her company.
+She is a strict yet fair and friendly person with an eye for talent, having high ambitions for Toh and recognizing Ikuto's talent enough to promote him to chief designer of "Aphro I Dite novice", one of the branches of her company.